-This is usually the mindset of every office staff when it comes to cleaning their chairs.
-Although it is true that the level of difficulty depends on the structure of the office chair, it’s not a task that will require a lot of your sweat and time.
-Perhaps the easiest part of it is the preventive maintenance.
-You just have to wipe off the dusts on the seat every now and then, brush the dusts off from the wheels, and of course use the chair carefully and accordingly—it’s not a stool that you can step on or something that you can use to start spinning around.
+This is usually the mindset of every office staff when cleaning their chairs.
+Although the level of difficulty indeed depends on the structure of the office chair, it’s not a task that will require a lot of sweat and time.
+Perhaps the easiest part of it is preventive maintenance.
+You have to wipe off the dust on the seat every now and then, brush it off from the wheels, and of course, use the chair carefully and accordingly—it’s not a stool you can step on or something you can use to start spinning around.
 You know how we can get playful (or just bored) even inside the workplace.

-There are a lot of alternatives which you can use when cleaning your office chair and they won’t even cost you a penny.
+There are many alternatives you can use when cleaning your office chair and they won’t even cost you a penny.
 D-I-Y cleaning solvents are as effective as those branded ones.
-Then again, there are chairs with materials that are quite difficult to clean, and if you don’t use the right materials or solvents, it might cause further damage to it.
-To avoid future expense and frequent maintenance, make sure you buy high-quality chairs.
+Then again, there are chairs with materials that are quite difficult to clean, and if you don’t use the right materials or solvents, it might cause further damage to them.
+To avoid the future expense and frequent maintenance, make sure you buy high-quality chairs.

 Like most things, easy and steady handling does the job.
-Make sure you read your chair’s manual or instructions on how to disassemble the chair.
-If apprehensive, ask professional help.
-There are companies that specialize in the maintenance of office equipment, so do not hesitate to call them.
+Ensure you read your chair’s manual or instructions on disassembling the chair.
+If apprehensive, ask for professional help.
+Some companies specialize in the maintenance of office equipment, so do not hesitate to call them.

-You would have to do office chair cleaning regularly to keep it at good condition, but not often.
-A regular inspection on the cleanliness of the seat, wheels, arms and legs, as well checking if the wheels are still rolling smoothly and seats are not too sunken is good enough.
+You would have to do office chair cleaning regularly to keep it in good condition, but not often.
+A regular inspection of the cleanliness of the seat, wheels, arms, and legs, as well as checking if the wheels are still rolling smoothly and the seats are not too sunken is good enough.

 D-I-Y solvents can help you, as mentioned.
-But before the scrubbing, you can use a vacuum cleaner to suck the dusts from the chair.
-Then you can use your own homemade shampoos or dishwashing solvents.
-Deep clean the wheels, scrub or brush them along with the seats, arms and legs.
+But before the scrubbing, you can use a vacuum cleaner to suck the dust from the chair.
+Then you can use your homemade shampoos or dishwashing solvents.
+Deep clean the wheels, scrub or brush them along with the seats, arms, and legs.

 Just because the chairs are dirty or unkempt, it doesn’t mean you will need to purchase a new one.
 It is expensive and impractical.
-As long as the chairs can be kept clean, there’s no need for you to spend on office chairs again.
+As long as the chairs can be kept clean, you do no need to spend on office chairs again.
 Only do so if your chairs are broken and badly need replacement.